shocknet/wallet/README.md

 # ShockWallet Alpha

-Shockwallet connects to your remote Lightning node, it overlays [graph user nodes](https://github.com/amark/gun) for a decentralized social commerce network.
+Shockwallet connects to your remote Lightning node, it overlays [graph user nodes](https://github.com/amark/gun) for a decentralized social network, with commerce and Torrent content.

 Running a Shockwallet node requires the [Shock API](https://github.com/shocknet/api) backend, and [LND](https://github.com/lightningnetwork/lnd)